lsst-tstn/tstn-020/index.rst

   version: heads/tickets/DM-12345-0-g79e2257-dirty

-When this happen, it prevents us from precisely identifying what configuration was used.
+When this happens, it prevents us from precisely identifying what configuration was used.
-The preferred solution, in this case is to use :ref:`section-on-the-fly-config`.
-By doing it this way, traceability is not lost, at the expense of a couple extra minutes.
+In this case, the preferred solution is to use :ref:`section-on-the-fly-config` to ensure traceability is not lost, at the expense of a couple extra minutes.

 Exceptions
 ----------